Sanderson and company sending 10 wrestlers to Des Moines for title chase

 Ruth second, Molinaro fourth in voting as Lions finish 1,2 and 4 in voting.

 Former wrestlers joined staff in 2011

-Casey Cunningham is in his fifth year on the Penn State Nittany Lion wrestling staff.
-Named head assistant coach by Cael Sanderson in April of 2009, Casey is in his 14th as a collegiate coach.
+Casey Cunningham is in his sixth year on the Penn State Nittany Lion wrestling staff.
+Named head assistant coach by Cael Sanderson in April of 2009, Casey is in his 15th year as a collegiate coach.

 Cunningham served as Cael Sanderson's head assistant coach at Iowa State as well.
 Prior to his one-year stint in Ames, he was head assistant coach at Central Michigan for seven years (2001-2008).
 He began his coaching career in 1999 as a graduate assistant at CMU and then spent a year at the Olympic Training Center.
 During his tenure at CMU, he helped lead 18 Chippewas to All-American honors and 35 Mid-American titles.
 During Cunningham's last season as an assistant, Central Michigan finished seventh at the 2008 NCAA Championships.
 CMU dominated the MAC during Cunningham's time with the Chippewas, winning the last 10 regular season championships (including all eight during his run as an assistant).